jsreynaud/kicad-action-scripts/README.md

 # This branch is the plugin for development version of KiCad

 Please select the right branch according your KiCad version:
  - master for development version of KiCad
  - V5.1 for KiCad version 5.1.*

+# Know issues

+ - Unable to delete VIA (since The old method - used in 5.1 - don't work anymore)
+ - Via are invisible after plugin run.
+Need to save and reopen file to see them

 # Some KiCad plugins in Python